-As most of us are being affected by environmental degradation wherever we stay, we ought to know our environmental rights.
+As many of us are being affected by environmental degradation where we live, we ought to know our environmental rights.
 The first environmental right we need to be aware of is stated in the South African constitution.
-It states that each citizen of our country has a right to a clean and healthy environment.
-It reads as follow:
+It says that each citizen of our country has a right to a clean and healthy environment:

 2.24 – ENVIRONMENT

 Everyone has the right